-Over the years, the term “radio” has evolved to mean different many different things.
+Over the years, the term “radio” has evolved to mean many different things.
 Radio broadcasting has evolved drastically over the years.
-Today, we’re going to answer the question ‘what is urban radio’ – and introduce you to music with soul…
+Today, we’re going to answer the question ‘What is urban radio?’ – and introduce you to music with soul…

 Some people tune into the radio to keep up-to-date with the latest news.
 Others prefer using their radio as a source of entertainment, listening to shows, competitions, and talk-based broadcasts.